mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 The selection will be applied to every Real-Time Updater service attached (or to any service that will be attached in the future) to ensure that those service will be expecting messages in the correct type.

-In case you need to change the type of adapter to use in the Real-Time Updater, you can easily do that from the System of Records page in the _Projection_ section of the console: after selecting your System, click on the _Message Format_ tab, then select the adapter type you want to use.
+In case you need to change the type of adapter to use in the Real-Time Updater, you can easily do that from the System of Record page in the _Projection_ section of the console: after selecting your System, click on the _Message Format_ tab, then select the adapter type you want to use.

 ![Message Format page](./img/message-format.png)